 When the performance of the stations in three different parameters was compared, results showed Agra and Vijayawada to be the poorest performers.
 No station met all three parameters in order to be categorized best performer.

-Vadodara may be termed among the best performing stations if water management practices are properly complied.
+Vadodara may be termed among the best-performing stations if water management practices properly comply.